If you're raising a picky eater, you might worry that your child isn't getting the nutrients necessary for proper growth and development.

 Malnutrition is not the same thing as hunger, although they often go together.
 People who are chronically malnourished lack the nutrients needed for proper health and development.
 Someone can be malnourished for a long or short period of time, and the condition may be mild or severe.
 People who are malnourished are more likely to get sick and, in severe cases, might even die.

 Chronic hunger and malnutrition can cause significant health problems.
 People who go hungry all the time are likely to be underweight, weighing significantly less than an average person of their size.
 If malnourished as a child, their growth may also be stunted, making them much shorter than average.
-In developing countries, 1 out of 4 children younger than age 5 are underweight.

 Causes of Hunger and Malnutrition